 You can also use Python to do cool things like automating your browser to do social media posts.
 This can be done by using Selenium with Python source code.

 Python can be used to code a Raspberry Pi to function as the brain of a robot.
 By doing this you can get the robot to react to its environment and perform multiple actions.

 These six cool things made possible by this programming language is just a fraction of what you can do with it.
 Python’s recent 3.6 release has new features in the asyncio module (which is no longer provisional with a surprisingly stable API), formatted string literals, and the addition of a file system path protocol.

-Further, Pyjion which is the new JIT compiler helps to accelerate CPython by boosting its stock interpreter.
+Further, python libraries which are the new JIT compiler helps to accelerate CPython by boosting its stock interpreter.
 This is achieved with a JIT API from CoreCLR project (Microsoft).

 The language is also evolving fast within the data science space.
 The Python ecosystem is now full of data science tools, so a lot of the data science work that’s currently taking place is being done with open-source tools like Python.

 Because it’s easy to learn, there’s also a growing segment of non-programmers learning and using Python’s data science tools.
 This changes the whole dynamic of the average Python user.

 Will Python become the most popular high level coding language that will eventually replace Java?
 Probably not.
 Speaking of Java, this language will probably get replaced by Swift.